• Skip to primary navigation

 • Mushrooms – choose fresh crimini or shiitake (pictured here).
 Either are delicious!

 When serving curry, share a variety of garnishes.
 These additions add interest, texture, flavor and freshness!
 There are many to choose from.
-For this Thai pumpkin coconut curry here are some options:
+Here are some ideas:

 • Spinach – chop it fine, in ribbons, then stir it in the pumpkin curry just before serving.
 Or, opt to leave it on the side.

-• Fresh Herbs – share pumpkin curry with cilantro and/or Thai basil.
+• Fresh Herbs – share with cilantro and/or Thai basil.

 • Seeds/Nuts – my favorite addition for this recipe of pumpkin curry is toasted pepitas.
 However toasted cashews are quite nice too!

-• Sriracha – for those that love an extra spicy tangy kick, this is a fabulous condiment to pair with curry.
+• Sriracha – for those that love an extra spicy tangy kick, this is a delicious condiment to pair with curry.

-• Lime – a squeeze of lime brings out the best flavors in this pumpkin curry recipe!
+• Lime – a squeeze of lime brings out the best flavors in this recipe!

 Pumpkin Curry Recipe Thai shared with rice and with chopsticks dipping into the bowl.